 |

-of the brass lined elevator car.
-According to the staff, the telephone in
+of the brass-paneled elevator car today.
+According to the staff, the clock is

 (right - courtesy Jamie Howes) |